orchestracities/boost/README.md

     PERMISSION_DENIED:h1.handler.istio-system:unauthorized: invalid JWT data

-Like I said earlier, the adapter verifies the JWT you send is valid---see `deployment/sample_operator_cfg.yaml`.
+Like I said earlier, the adapter verifies the JWT you send as part of the IDSA-Header is valid---see `deployment/sample_operator_cfg.yaml`.
 What happens if we send a valid token then?
 Here's a valid JWT signed with the private key in the config.

     $ export MY_FAT_JWT=eyJhbGciOiJSUzI1NiJ9.e30.QHOtHczHK_bJrgqhXeZdE4xnCGh9zZhp67MHfRzHlUUe98eCup_uAEKh-2A8lCyg8sr1Q9dV2tSbB8vPecWPaB43BWKU00I7cf1jRo9Yy0nypQb3LhFMiXIMhX6ETOyOtMQu1dS694ecdPxMF1yw4rgqTtp_Sz-JfrasMLcxpBtT7USocnJHE_EkcQKVXeJ857JtkCKAzO4rkMli2sFnKckvoJMBoyrObZ_VFCVR5NGnOvSnLMqKrYaLxNHLDL_0Mxy_b8iKTiRAqyNce4tg8Evhqb3rPQcx9kMdwyv_1ggEVKQyiPWa3MkSBvBArgPghbJMcSJVMhtUO8M9BmNMyw

-Now we can use this convenience script to stick it into an IDSA header:
+Now we can use this convenience script to stick it into an fully-fledged base64-encoded IDSA header:

     $ export HEADER_VALUE=$(sh scripts/idsa-header-value.sh "${MY_FAT_JWT}")